Data Integration: The Definitive Guide

 ELT or Extract, Load, and Transform

 Fivetran, Stitch, and Matillion are companies leading the new ELT paradigm.
-Talend, which is a leading ETL provider, acquired Stitch in 2018 in order to embrace ELT.
+Talend, which is a leading ETL provider, acquired Stitch in 2018 to embrace ELT.
 Hence, it is fair to say that ELT is the new ETL but both terms are at play today.

 Under the ELT paradigm, data is extracted from source systems and loaded into the warehouse without any transformation taking place.
-In fact, modern ELT tools don’t even offer in-built transformation capabilities but integrate well services like dbt that are purpose-built solutions to handle the transformation layer within the data warehouse, doing away with the need to execute transformations elsewhere.
+In fact, modern ELT tools don’t even offer in-built transformation capabilities but integrate well with services like dbt that are purpose-built solutions to handle the transformation layer within the data warehouse, doing away with the need to execute transformations elsewhere.

 ELT is fast, affordable and most importantly, requires no coding, all of which is fueling the shift from ETL to ELT.

 The benefits of warehousing data from various sources using ELT tools are plenty.
 However, the ability to transform data in the warehouse using tools like dbt makes the data warehouse the true source of truth for all types of data, particularly customer data which is typically scattered across internal and external systems.
 As a result, a new breed of tools are coming to light and for the lack of a better term, Reverse ETL is born.

 Hightouch is a reverse ETL tool that enables data teams at fast-growing companies like Retool, Superhuman, and Zeplin, to sync customer data from the data warehouse to sales, marketing and analytics tools using just SQL and no scripts.